Arise Health Plan

 WPS is one of the largest health benefits providers in the state, and after more than 60 years, remains Wisconsin’s only not-for-profit insurer offering health plans statewide to the public and private sectors.
 With offices in Eau Claire, Green Bay, Madison, Milwaukee, and Wausau, and more than 4,000 employees, we’re deeply committed to this state and its citizens.

-In 2010, Ethisphere Institute named WPS on its annual list of the World’s Most Ethical Companies.
+In 2010, the Ethisphere Institute, an independent center of research promoting best practices in corporate ethics and compliance, named WPS on its annual list of the World’s Most Ethical Companies.
 The award recognizes companies that demonstrate real and sustained ethical leadership within their industries.
-WPS is the only health insurance company in the world to receive this prestigious award.
+WPS has received this prestigious award every year since then.